Kaiji (manga)

 Gambling Apocalypse: Kaiji (賭博黙示録カイジ, Tobaku Mokushiroku Kaiji) is a Japanese manga series written and illustrated by Nobuyuki Fukumoto.
-It has been serialized in Kodansha's seinen manga magazine Weekly Young Magazine since February 1996.
 The story centers on Kaiji Itō, a consummate gambler, and his misadventures around gambling.
-The Kaiji manga consists of six series; the current series, Tobaku Datenroku Kaiji: 24 Oku Dasshutsu-hen, started in 2017.
-In North America, the first manga series was licensed for English release by Denpa, being released in a six-volume omnibus edition, with the first volume published in 2019.
+It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from 1996 to 1999, and has been followed by five series: Tobaku Hakairoku Kaiji (2000–2004); Tobaku Datenroku Kaiji (2004–2008); Tobaku Datenroku Kaiji: Kazuya-hen (2009–2012); Tobaku Datenroku Kaiji: One Poker-hen (2013–2017); and Tobaku Datenroku Kaiji: 24 Oku Dasshutsu-hen (since 2017).
+As of December 2023, the overall Kaiji series has been collected in 91 tankōbon volumes.
+In North America, the first series was licensed for English release by Denpa, being released in a six-volume omnibus edition, with the first volume published in 2019.
 Manga Planet also licensed the first series for digital release in 2020.

 The first two manga series were adapted into two anime television series of 26 episodes each, produced by Madhouse and broadcast on Nippon TV; Kaiji: Ultimate Survivor aired from October 2007 to April 2008, and Kaiji: Against All Rules aired from April to September 2011.
-Crunchyroll added both seasons to its catalog in 2013, while Sentai Filmworks licensed them in 2020.
+Crunchyroll added both titles to its catalog in 2013, while Sentai Filmworks licensed them in 2020.

-Kaiji was also adapted into a live-action film trilogy, directed by Toya Sato and starring Tatsuya Fujiwara as the titular protagonist.
-Kaiji premiered in October 2009; Kaiji 2 premiered in November 2011; and Kaiji: Final Game premiered in January 2020.
+Kaiji has also been adapted into a series of live-action films, directed by Tōya Satō and starring Tatsuya Fujiwara as the titular protagonist.
+The first film, Kaiji, premiered in October 2009; the second film, Kaiji 2, premiered in November 2011; the third film, Kaiji: Final Game, premiered in January 2020; a fourth film, Kaiji: Jinsei Revenge Game, is set to pemiere in January 2027.
 A more loosely adapted Chinese live-action film, titled Animal World, starring Li Yifeng and Michael Douglas, premiered in June 2018.
 The series has also spawned three spin-off manga series; Mr. Tonegawa, 1-nichi Gaishutsuroku Hanchō, and Jōkyō Seikatsuroku Ichijō.

-By October 2023, the Kaiji manga had over 30 million copies in circulation, making it one of the best-selling manga series.
-In 1998, the manga received the 22nd Kodansha Manga Award for the general category.
+By October 2023, the Kaiji manga series had over 30 million copies in circulation.
+In 1998, Gambling Apocalypse: Kaiji received the 22nd Kodansha Manga Award for the general category.